 An environmental review of the Project area was conducted on behalf of Columbia by its contractor, Campos EPC, LLC for the entire route.
-The surveyed area for the original environmental study is not impacted by the minor alignment shifts in the Adjustments since the workspace does not change for the slight alignment modifications.
-Columbia does not anticipate any different ecological impacts caused by the Adjustments, and has attached Attachment C, which is the full Wetland Delineation Report and Attachment F, which is the Inadvertent Release Plan for the horizontal directional drilling.
+The surveyed area for the original environmental study is not impacted by the minor alignment shift in the Adjustment since the workspace does not change for the slight alignment modification.
+Columbia does not anticipate any different ecological impacts caused by the Adjustment, and has attached Attachment C, which is the full Wetland Delineation Report and Attachment F, which is the Inadvertent Release Plan for the horizontal directional drilling.